FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Creating an OAuth callback for the Authorization Code grant

-Now, let’s get rid of the error and create a `oauth-callback` route.
+Now, let's get rid of the error by creating a `oauth-callback` route.
 Inside `routes` create a new file `oauth-callback.js`.

-Add this route to `index.js`
+Add this route to `index.js`:

 ```javascript
 //...